parthian-sterlet/mcot-kernel/readme.md

 ## Input data

 MCOT requires (a) DNA sequences of ChIP-seq peaks and (b) anchor and partner motifs.
-We recommend application of a conventional de novo motif search tool, e.g. HOMER (Heinz et al., 2010) or ChIPMunk (Kulakovskiy et al., 2010) to define the anchor motif.
+We recommend application of a conventional de novo motif search tool, e.g. HOMER (Heinz et al., 2010) to define the anchor motif.

 MCOT have two options for definition of the partner motif: